andres-erbsen/dename-writeup/dename.md

 However, a malicious server could observe the announcements other servers make and deliberately introduce requests that conflict with a particular user's requests.
-To prevent this, the requests are hashed before they are broadcast using the verified broadcast protocol, and actual requests are only revealed after every server has announced the hash of their proposed changes.
+To prevent this, a blinded protocol is required: the requests are hashed before they are broadcast using the verified broadcast protocol, and actual requests are only revealed after every server has announced the hash of their proposed changes.
 Therefore, all changes a server proposes